ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/indexes/map-indexes.markdown

 {INFO:Information}

-In this example index field `Query` combines all values from various Employee fields into one.
-The default Analyzer on field is changed to enable `Full Text Search` operations.
-This means that the matches no longer need to be exact.
+In this example the index field `Query` combines all values from various Employee fields into one.
+The default Analyzer on field is changed to enable `Full Text Search` operations, meaning that the matches no longer need to be exact.

 You can read more about analyzers and `Full Text Search` [here](../indexes/using-analyzers).